e-Spirit/javascript-content-api-library/README.md

 ## Experimental features

 Features marked as experimental are subject to change as long as they remain in the experimental state.
-Breaking changes to experimental features are not reflected in major version changes.
+Breaking changes to experimental features are not reflected in a major version changes.

 ## Legal Notices